EPCCed/tesseract-docs/user-guide/connecting.rst

 You will first be prompted for the passphrase associated with your SSH key pair.
-Once you have entered your passphrase successfully, you wil then be prompted for your password.
+Once you have entered your passphrase successfully, you will then be prompted for your password.
 You need to enter both correctly to be able to access Tesseract.

 .. note::